Vietnamese Sate Sauce (Sốt Sa tế) is a spicy red sauce which is an excellent addition to many dishes, especially for grilling and stir-frying.

 - Place lemongrass and dried shrimps (if using) in a food chopper (or small food processor) and process into quite fine pieces.
 Transfer to a bowl and set aside.

-- Place shallots, garlic, galangal and both types of chilis in the food chopper (or food processor) and also process into quite fine pieces.
+- Place shallots, garlic, galangal and both types of chilies in the food chopper (or food processor) and also process into quite fine pieces.
 Be careful not to process into a paste.
 Transfer to a bowl and set aside.

 - Heat oil over medium heat in a pot.
 Then add the processed lemongrass and dried shrimps.
 Cook for 7-8 minutes, stirring occasionally, until lemongrass has reduced in volume and taken on just a bit of color.

-- Add the processed shallots, garlic, galangal and chilis to the pot.
+- Add the processed shallots, garlic, galangal and chilies to the pot.
 Cook for about 20 minutes, stirring occasionally, until all ingredients have softened, the sauce looks red and you can smell it.
 You may need to reduce the heat slightly if needed.

 - Add salt, sugar and soy sauce and continue to cook for another 8-10 minutes to let all flavors combine and the sauce has a very rich color.
 Adjust seasonings to taste.